alwaysdata/documentation/content/admin-billing/billing/public-cloud-prices.en.md

 The disk quota includes files, mails and databases.
 {{% /notice %}}

-[^1]: The free 100 MB Cloud is subject to [special restrictions](/admin-billing/public-cloud-restrictions#free-plan).
+[^1]: The Free plan is subject to [special restrictions](/admin-billing/profile/suspension#failure-to-comply-with-the-terms-of-service).
 It cannot be used for lucratives goals, among other things.